QianyiWu/GSRec/README.md

 Please follow the LICENSE of [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting).

-## Concurent Works
+## Concurrent Works
 Surface reconstruction for 3DGS is a very important task and we found several concurrent works along this direction.
 You can check the [``Related links``](https://wuqianyi.top/gsrec) in our project page.
 These works are super cool and insightful.

 ## Acknowledgement

 We thank all authors from [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting) for presenting such an excellent work.
-We also thanks all the authors from [Scaffold-GS](https://arxiv.org/abs/2312.00109), which we choose it as base model.
+We also thanks all the authors from [Scaffold-GS](https://arxiv.org/abs/2312.00109), which we choose as a base model.